12 Things You Don't Know About Me

 I’m a bit of a daredevil.
-Perhaps it’s because I grew up rough-housing with four younger brothers but I do love a thrill.
+Perhaps it’s because I grew up rough-housing with four younger brothers but I do love a good thrill.
 My adventures have taken me all over the world and I’ve been lucky enough to enjoy so many exciting opportunities.

 I’m strangely obsessed with Korean culture but didn’t even know where it was on a map until a few years ago.
 After struggling through my move to South Korea and the original adjustment of a strange country, I began to fall in love with the people, food, language, music and culture.
 I even took a class at Ewha Women’s University to study the language.
-Unfortunately, I’ve forgotten much of my Korean but can still read and write fairly well.

 Many years ago, I slept with an actor from Desperate Housewives (sorry, mom).
 We met at a strip club on 8 Mile in Detroit.
 I was buzzed enough to end up with his number at the end of the night and completely shocked when he contacted me the next few times he was in town.

 Wearing a seat belt saved my life (twice).
-If any of you know my dad, you’ll get this.
+If any of you know my dad, you’ll totally get this.
 He’s an explosives expert (and previous medical student) who transitioned into an airbag engineer at General Motors.
 So growing up, I heard a lot about the safety of seat belts.
 I knew that if you didn’t wear one, the airbag would likely kill you.
 An airbag is only meant to reduce injury when accompanied by a properly worn seat belt.
-And as luck would have it, I always wore my seat belt.
+And as luck would have it, I always wore mine.